 Tira cringed at the rage emanating from the hellish warrior; he hadn't yelled at her in a long time, for of all of those who served Soul Edge besides Nightmare himself, Tira was the most reliable.
 She usually got things done quickly and efficiently, unlike that bumbling, rumbling giant Astaroth.
-He had done nothing useful except kill the occasional band of adventurers outside of the castle, unlike Tira, who was an active hunter of souls for her master Nightmare.
+He had done nothing useful except kill the occasional band of adventurers outside of the castle, unlike Tira, who was an active hunter of souls for the Cursed Sword.

 So all of this yelling at her was unusual, and Tira didn't like it one bit.
 She simply bowed even further, her pigtails practically brushing the floor, and apologized for offending her master.
 "Y-yes!
 I'm sorry, Master.
 Like you ordered, of course!"